austraea/DHProject2022/_posts/2022-03-01-Lab5 Report-Second.md

 2-1.
 My chunk of text: “So let us melt, and make no noise, No tear-floods, nor sigh-tempests move” <br/>
 2-2.
 Result: ['so', 'let', 'us', 'melt', 'and', 'make', 'no', 'noise', 'no', 'tear', 'floods', 'nor', 'sigh', 'tempests', 'move'] <br/>

 I also intentionally added other special characters such as a question mark (?), a plus sign (+), and a parenthesis at the end of the line, and the results were the same, ‘ ‘.
 From the repeated experiment, I found out that any non-word characters were matched only when they were between alphanumeric words, as the ‘split_into_words’ function does not view “let’s” or “tear-floods” as one word.
 The reason why the non-word characters between word characters are not recognized is that the function is *to split into words* and it seems that the regular expression “\W” matches all non-alphanumeric words, including the spaces between the words, and splits the word characters by special characters and spaces.
-Therefore, the function understood the semicolon after the move, “move;”, as a place to divide between “move” and the closing quotation mark (“), and that is why ‘ ‘ became produced.
+Therefore, the function understood the semicolon after the move, “move;”, as a place to divide between “move” and the closing quotation mark (”), and that is why ' ' became produced.

 **Question 3: Describe the output of this script (the dataframe that displays after the above cell finishes running).
 Remember that this is the same output as the "vir-ver-counts-specific" spreadsheet in our Lab5 Google drive folder, only for just 10 texts.
 What is this dataframe showing us?**<br/>
 The dataframe shows that the table consists of 9 lines.
 All the data are displayed by the filename (.xml files), the author, the title, the date of publication, and the words either virtu* or vertu*.
 The data in the chart are variables that the algorithm commended.

 **Question 4: Look at the below lines from the compare_counts_specific function above.
 These lines use regular expressions to do something to the value of the <date> field in an xml file (if the contents of the <date> field meet certain conditions, that is).
-What are these lines doing?** <br/>
+What are these lines doing?**<br/>
 According to the regular expression syntax:
 The general module of regular expression syntax is consisted of “function(r’pattern’, ‘string’)” Therefore, the module “re.search” indicates to search the string,